 Blood cells such as erythrocytes, platelets, granulocytes, macrophages, and lymphocytes are originated from hematopoietic stem cells in bone marrow.
 The hematopoietic system produces different types of blood cells with different life span.
 However, the total number of each type of blood cells is maintained in a certain range.
 This system is supported by the self-renewal ability and pluripotency of the hematopoietic stem cells, one of the best characterized stem cell system.
-In the lectures, we will explain the characteristics of hematopoietic stem cells, the methodology to identify and isolate hematopoietic stem cells, the mechanism maintaining hematopoietic stem cells in undifferentiated state, and genes and soluble factors involved in the differentiation of the hematopoietic stem cells to blood cells.
-We will also discuss the origin and the mechanism of development of hematopoietic stem cells in ontogeny, and the application of the humanized mice, in which human hematopoietic and immune system are reconstituted, to the development of vaccines.
+In the lectures, we will explain the characteristics of hematopoietic stem cells, the methodology to identify and isolate hematopoietic stem cells, the mechanism maintaining hematopoietic stem cells in undifferentiated state, and genes and soluble factors involved in the differentiation of the hematopoietic stem cells in ontogeny, and the application of the humanized mice, in which human hematopoietic and immune system are reconstituted, to the development of vaccines.